UX Articles

 Applied filters work well with horizontal filtering toolbars because all filtering features can be concentrated in one place above the product list, allowing users to apply and deselect filters in a single area of the page.

 When more filters are applied than will fit in one row, some sites add more rows to accommodate the extra filters, thereby pushing the product list down (as with the “Above the product list” implementation).
-This would cause users to have to scroll down in order to assess the top row of items for suitability.

 Although not all users will add enough filters to warrant a second row in the overview, one way to resolve this issue would be to truncate the second and subsequent rows.
-Users could click on the truncation indicator to reveal the hidden rows if they need to.

 While most sites with horizontal filtering toolbars align applied filters horizontally, some sites vertically stack the applied filters.

-With vertically stacked applied filters, each added filter would push down the product list, while with horizontally arranged filters this would happen less often as an extra 4–8 filters would need to be applied to add a row to the applied filters overview”.
+With vertically stacked applied filters, each added filter would push down the product list, while with horizontally arranged filters this would happen less often as an extra 4–8 filters would need to be applied to add a row to the applied filters overview.

 Observed Mobile Solutions

-On mobile, because of the size of the viewport, only a few applied filters will fit in a single line.
 If users choose more filters than will fit on one line, sites with applied filters overviews have the choice of displaying the filters either as a horizontally scrolling list or in vertically stacked rows.

 Mobile Solution 1: Overview in a Horizontally Scrolling List